outovhush/revops-portfolio/README.md

 &nbsp;
-## 👉 Data Analysis Reporting and BI
+## 👉 Data Analysis, Reporting and BI

 ### Ad-hoc analysis of the AE performance and lost opportunities